andpiazza/jetpack_widget_social_media/README.md

 Standard (as ordered by on Jetpack widget):  ____ , ____ , ____
 Your options (ordered): order the _n options_ your wrote down in #1 as you'd like them to show on your widget / sidebar

+3. On Jetpack's Widget / Sidebar config screen, ensure that the URL for each of the options you chose is empty otherwise the icons will show multiple times, and the order might be affected

-3. Repeat these following steps _for each platform you want to showcase_:
+4. Repeat these following steps _for each platform you want to showcase_:
 A. Copy the template code and past on your theme's functions.php file
 B. Change the name of the function to reflect the first / second / ... / _n-th_ option you ordered
 C. Change the URL destination matching that platform